anik1ng/oc-userpermissions-plugin/README.md

 ### Registering Custom Permissions

-To register your own permissions, add the following code to your plugin's `boot()` method:
+The plugin architecture allows other plugins to register their own permissions through the event system.
+To register custom permissions, add the following code to your plugin's `boot()` method.
+This extensibility makes it possible to integrate permission-based access control across all aspects of your October CMS application.

 ```php
 \Event::listen('anikin.userpermissions.listPermissions', function () {